anymod/guide/docs/examples/custom-scripts.md

 ### 1. Start with a blank mod

-Create or fork a [blank mod](https://anymod.com/mod/llaba) to get started.
+Create or clone a [blank mod](https://anymod.com/mod/llaba) to get started.

 ### 2. Add some JavaScript that relies on an external library